-If you take a LOA, you must return to work on the next regular working day after your approved leave of absence ends.
-If you fail to return to work promptly at the end of your leave, without prior approval from the Organization, the Organization may assume that you voluntarily resigned.
+An employee who takes LOA, must return to work on the next regular working day after the approved leave of absence ends.
+Failure to return to work promptly at the end of leave, without prior approval from the organization, it will be assumed that the employee voluntarily resigned.

-If you are ready to return from a leave of absence before the scheduled date of return, you must notify People Services as soon as practical to request a new scheduled date of return.
+If an employee is not ready to return from a leave of absence before the scheduled date of return, the employee must notify People Services as soon as practical to request a new scheduled date of return.

-Except as required by law, the Organization cannot guarantee that your position will still be open when you return from your LOA.
-Under most circumstances, you will be reinstated to the same position held at the time the leave began.
-If your original position is no longer available or has been filled or eliminated, the

-Organization will try to find you a comparable job with comparable pay, benefits, and other employment terms and conditions.
+Except as required by law, the organization cannot guarantee that the employee's position will still be open when returning from LOA.
+Under most circumstances, the employee will be reinstated to the same position held at the time the leave began.
+If the original position is no longer available or has been filled or eliminated, the organization will try to find a comparable job with comparable pay, benefits, and other employment terms and conditions.